Temple of the Dog (album): Release and reception

-Allmusic staff writer Steve Huey gave the album four and a half out of five stars, writing: "The album's strength is its mournful, elegiac ballads, but thanks to the band's spontaneous creative energy and appropriately warm sound, it's permeated by a definite, life-affirming aura."
+AllMusic staff writer Steve Huey wrote: "The album's strength is its mournful, elegiac ballads, but thanks to the band's spontaneous creative energy and appropriately warm sound, it's permeated by a definite, life-affirming aura."
 Rolling Stone staff writer David Fricke gave Temple of the Dog four out of five stars, saying: "For 'Hunger Strike' and 'Reach Down' alone, Temple of the Dog deserves immortality; those songs are proof that the angst that defined Seattle rock in the 1990s was not cheap sentiment, at least in the beginning.
 And you can't help but love the irony of an album, made in great sadness, kick-starting the last great pop mutiny of the twentieth century."
 David Browne of Entertainment Weekly gave the album a B+ and said: "Maybe because the musicians avoid the often-labored anthems they play with their own bands, the songs sound relaxed and airy without losing any of the crunch or drive of the best arena rock."
 He ended by stating: "Singer Chris Cornell's lyrics remain as annoyingly oblique as they are with Soundgarden, but don't worry.
 Just sit back and revel in the whomping guitars of Mike McCready and Love Bone member Stone Gossard as they mesh with the imaginative pummeling of Soundgarden drummer Matt Cameron—the untamed side of the much-hyped Seattle sound, in all its wailing glory."
-In 2016, the album was ranked #12 in Rolling Stone's list of the "40 Greatest One-Album Wonders".

-Temple of the Dog included the singles "Hunger Strike", "Say Hello 2 Heaven", and "Pushin Forward Back".
+In 2016, the album was ranked at No. 12 on Rolling Stones list of the "40 Greatest One-Album Wonders".Temple of the Dog included the singles "Hunger Strike", "Say Hello 2 Heaven", and the promo "Pushin Forward Back".
 "Hunger Strike", the lead single, was the most successful song from Temple of the Dog on the Billboard rock charts, reaching number four on the Mainstream Rock chart and number seven on the Modern Rock chart.
 "Say Hello 2 Heaven" also charted on the Mainstream Rock chart.